 Other early productions include the 1974 film, GROWTH: FRIEND OR FOE? and TETON: DECISION AND DISASTER, a 1977 documentary about the Teton Dam disaster, which also aired nationally.

 Over the years, IdahoPTV has created several award-winning series that focus on Idaho history, wildlife, environment, public affairs and other topics.
-Current series include: OUTDOOR IDAHO, DIALOGUE, D4K, IDAHO REPORTS, and IDAHO LEGISLATURE LIVE.
+Current series include: OUTDOOR IDAHO, DIALOGUE, SCIENCE TREK, IDAHO REPORTS, and IDAHO IN SESSION.
 OUTDOOR IDAHO is the longest-running outdoor program in the West and features outdoor activities, scenery, natural resource issues, history, agriculture and more.
-DIALOGUE and D4K are Idaho's only statewide call-in programs.
-DIALOGUE addresses political, social and other topical subjects, offering an opportunity for viewers statewide to participate.
-D4K provides Idaho students a chance to ask questions of scientists during the monthly broadcasts throughout the school year.
+DIALOGUE addresses political, social, cultural and other topical subjects.
+SCIENCE TREK provides Idaho students a chance to ask questions of scientists during the monthly broadcasts throughout the school year.
 IDAHO REPORTS airs weekly during the legislative session and reports on issues being debated in the House and Senate.
-IDAHO LEGISLATURE LIVE provides gavel-to-gavel video coverage of the Idaho House of Representatives, the Idaho Senate and the Joint Finance-Appropriations Committee (JFAC), as well as audio coverage of the standing committees.
+IDAHO IN SESSION provides gavel-to-gavel video coverage of the Idaho House of Representatives, the Idaho Senate and the Joint Finance-Appropriations Committee (JFAC), as well as audio coverage of the standing committees.

 In addition to these series, IdahoPTV produces program specials, many of which are distributed nationally.
 PBS has offered IDAHO, A PORTRAIT, IDAHO RHAPSODY, and BARBARA MORGAN: NO LIMITS.
 Others like LEWIS & CLARK: CROSSING THE CENTURIES and the Peabody Award-winning HEARTS AND MINDS: TEENS AND MENTAL ILLNESS, WEST OF THE BASQUE, and ASSASSINATION: IDAHO’S TRIAL OF THE CENTURY are distributed nationally by other public television organizations.